Eye Watering FCA Fines for MLR Breaches

 Staggering Money Laundering Fines

-The FCA concluded after their investigation that both firms failed to establish and maintain effective and adequate controls and policies for monitoring and preventing financial crime.
-These 2 organisations join several other banks and companies who, over the past 12 months, have amassed a staggering £226,274,800 in FCA fines related directly to MLR breaches.
+After their investigation, the FCA concluded by published their findings on both firms.
+Both had failed to establish and maintain effective and adequate controls and policies for monitoring and preventing financial crime.
+These 2 organisations joined several other entities who in the same year, have amassed a staggering £226,274,800 in FCA fines relating to MLR breaches.

-Even more astounding is that this figure does not include the eye watering £264,772,619 fine levied by the courts upon National Westminster Bank Plc after the FCA successfully prosecuted the bank for 3 offences of failing to comply with the Money Laundering Regulations.
+Shockingly, this figure does not include the eye watering £264,772,619 fine levied by the courts upon National Westminster Bank Plc.
+This was after the FCA successfully prosecuted the bank for 3 offences of failing to comply with the MLR.

 Money Laundering Prevention